State Agency Salaries

 Because each state is different, it’s difficult to give more than a very general range of expected wages and salaries.
 There are, however, some baselines for what you can expect in the way of monetary compensation when you work in a state park.
 Experience and education may impact the salaries offered, though that may not make much difference in seasonal positions.
 Some states pay more than others because the wages are pegged to the local cost of living.

 Particular positions, especially those that carry high risks, may pay higher wages, as do many positions that are more difficult for the states to fill because of location or duties.
-In general, these salaries are an average as of 2011:
+Here are some approximate pay figures: